luischanu/TinyVM/README.md

 # VM Details

-TinyVM is built in a vSphere environment, and exported to an [Open Virtualization Format](https://en.wikipedia.org/wiki/Open_Virtualization_Format), and packaged in an [Open Virtual Appliance](https://en.wikipedia.org/wiki/Open_Virtualization_Format), or OVA, package.
+TinyVM is built in a vSphere environment, exported to an [Open Virtualization Format](https://en.wikipedia.org/wiki/Open_Virtualization_Format), and packaged in an [Open Virtual Appliance](https://en.wikipedia.org/wiki/Open_Virtualization_Format), or OVA, file.

 ## Default User Credentials